UVACanvas Transition FAQs

 - Frank Batten School of Leadership & Public Policy.

-- Canvas will be the LMS for all Summer 2023 courses offered by participating schools (except those offered at the College at Wise).
+- Canvas was the LMS for all Summer 2023 courses offered by participating schools (except those offered at the College at Wise).

-- Canvas will be the LMS for all Fall 2023 courses offered by participating schools.
+- Canvas is the LMS for all Fall 2023 courses offered by participating schools.

 For additional information, please refer to the School-Based Transition Plan.

-- What course content will be migrated to UVACanvas?
+- What course content was migrated to UVACanvas?

 The primary purpose of UVACanvas is to provide corresponding sites for courses included in UVA’s official academic catalog and listed in the Student Information System (SIS).
 Accordingly, the content migration process will be restricted to content included in sites linked with SIS rosters.

-Multiple options will be available to transfer existing course content into UVACanvas:
+Multiple options were available to transfer existing course content into UVACanvas:

-- When participating schools transition to UVACanvas, course sites created between the 2022 Spring semester and the time of their transition will be automatically migrated from their existing systems to UVACanvas.
+- When participating schools transitioned to UVACanvas, course sites created between the 2022 Spring semester and the time of their transition were automatically migrated from their existing systems to UVACanvas.
 (Course sites created during the 2022-2023 academic year will not be migrated until the semester with which they are associated has ended.)

-- Additionally, instructors will have the opportunity to select up to 5 course sites from previous terms for migration.
-Instructors who will begin using UVACanvas in the 2023 Spring semester will receive information on selecting previous sites for migration in early September.
+- Additionally, instructors had the opportunity to select up to 5 course sites from previous terms for migration.

-- Where will my migrated course content appear in UVACanvas?
+- Where does my migrated course content appear in UVACanvas?

 Your migrated course sites will be added to your UVACanvas account as unpublished courses, and will be listed in both the Dashboard and the Courses tools in UVACanvas.
 Select a course site from the list in either tool to access its migrated content.